minksouza/minksouza/README.md

 <br/>
 *🎯**Goals:** Graduate as a software engineer and work in the area of mobile and web development*

-Se você gostaria de saber mais sobre mim e minas habilidades, entre em contato por email ou linkedin.
+Se você gostaria de saber mais sobre mim e minhas habilidades, entre em contato por email ou linkedin.<br/>
 _If you'd like to know more about me and my habilities, please get in touch by email or linkedin._

 <p align="left">